masupert/BeyondTheTorchlight/01 - Principles and Concepts.md

 ### Combat​ ​is​ ​war,​ ​not​ ​sport
 Don’t expect encounters to be “balanced”.
 Approach combat with as much trepidation and preparation you might in real life.
 Know when to run away and cut your losses.

+### The world is magical, you aren’t
+Your characters will not have magical abilities, but they will find magical artifacts and items along the way that they can use.
+Magic is dangerous and a relic of an unknown and dying world.

 ### Delight in the glory and loss
 The world is a harsh mistress.
 Untold riches and wonders can be found out in the wilderness, but untold horrors and challenges also await.
 Be creative with the challenges set before you and revel in their success and eventual failure.